Fabio-araujo-silva/Volume/README.md

 # Volume
-is a program that lowers or increases the volume of a wav
+is a program that lowers or increases the volume of a wav by command line.